Heaven Shall Burn: Veto (2013–2015)

 Drummer Christian Bass replaced Matthias Voigt in 2013.

 In January 2013, Heaven Shall Burn announced they had finished writing their next album and were about to start recording it.
-On 20 February they revealed their new album Veto, which was released 19 April, in Germany and 30 April, in North America.
-To promote the album's release a music video was shot for "Hunters Will Be Hunted" and a lyric video was made for "Godiva".
-The release of the album was celebrated with shows at the Impericon Festivals in Leipzig and Vienna and the Loudfest in Zurich.
+On 20 February, they revealed the album Veto, released 19 April, in Germany and 30 April, in North America.
+To promote the album's release, a music video was shot for "Hunters Will Be Hunted" and a lyric video was made for "Godiva".
+They celebrated the release of the album with shows at the Impericon Festivals in Leipzig and Vienna and the Loudfest in Zurich.
 Veto entered the official German Album Charts at #2.
-Heaven Shall Burn appeared on some European Summer Festivals in 2013, among these festivals were Graspop Metal Meeting and the first edition of Rock'n'Heim at the Hockenheimring.
-In support of Veto Heaven Shall burn embarked a headlining tour through Europe in November and December 2013, supporting acts were Hypocrisy, Dying Fetus and Bleed from Within.
-Before the tour began drummer Matthias Voigt released a statement and announced that he was about to step down as drummer of Heaven Shall Burn and live drummer Christian Bass would take his position.
+Heaven Shall Burn appeared on some European Summer Festivals in 2013, among them were Graspop Metal Meeting and the first edition of Rock'n'Heim at the Hockenheimring.
+In support of Veto, Heaven Shall Burn headlined a European tour in November and December 2013; supporting acts were Hypocrisy, Dying Fetus and Bleed from Within.
+Before the tour, drummer Matthias Voigt announced that he was stepping down.
+Christian Bass replaced him.

 In February 2014, Heaven Shall Burn toured South America with Parkway Drive.
-Heaven Shall Burn played several festivals across Europe in the Summer of 2014 including Rock am Ring and Rock im Park, Wacken Open Air, Deichbrand and Summer Breeze Open Air.
-Later the same year Heaven Shall Burn were special guest on Parkway Drive's European Tour 2014, along with Carnifex and Northlane.
-Parkway Drive shared headlining duties with Heaven Shall Burn in Germany, Austria and Switzerland.
+Heaven Shall Burn played several festivals across Europe in the Summer of 2014, including Rock am Ring and Rock im Park, Wacken Open Air, Deichbrand and Summer Breeze Open Air.
+Later the same year Heaven Shall Burn were special guests on Parkway Drive's European Tour 2014, along with Carnifex and Northlane.
+Parkway Drive co-headlined with Heaven Shall Burn in Germany, Austria and Switzerland.

 On 30 April 2015, Heaven Shall Burn became the sponsor for the tricots of football team FC Carl Zeiss Jena.
-It is part of their campaign "Support Your Local Team", which should encourage people to support their local clubs, not only top class clubs.
-3 May, was the first time Jena played in their new tricots.
+It is part of their campaign "Support Your Local Team" to encourage people to support local clubs.
+On 3 May, Jena first played in their new tricots.

-As many summers before Heaven Shall Burn appeared on various European festivals during summer 2015, including Greenfield Festival, With Full Force, Resurrection Fest and Brutal Assault.
+Heaven Shall Burn appeared on various European festivals during summer 2015, including Greenfield Festival, With Full Force, Resurrection Fest and Brutal Assault.